HamoyeHQ/stage-f-02-school-progress/Toilet-Facilities/readme.md

   <summary>Bar Chart of <b>Total girls</b> Toilet facilities in 2014-15</summary>
   <!-- Provide path to the screenshot here-->
   <img src="../images/Toilet-Facilities/girls_toilet_2014-15.png"> <br>
-  <p> Also rapid increse in the toilet facilities in the secondary school category in the 2014-15 session.</p>
+  <p> Also rapid increse in the toilet facilities in the secondary student category in the 2014-15 session.</p>
 </details>

 <details>